 - If your hair is damaged, then coloring your hair would add to the damage.
 Instead, you can regularly get a protein treatment for a few weeks to add some strength to the hair.
 It is generally helpful to get the damaged hair trimmed before the appointment so that there are no split ends.
 You should make sure that your hair is healthy enough to sustain the harmful effects of chemicals from the hair color.

 - Since coloring your hair would eliminate all the oils, it is good to get your hair deep conditioning treatment.
 It helps in retaining moisture and balances your hair’s pH.
 If your hair is moisturized well, the color also covers the hair evenly.

 - Save a few ideas of how you want your hair color to turn out so that you can discuss them with your colorist.
 They can tell you what would look good on you, and it can save you from that unwanted final hair result.
 But it would be best if you give your stylist the creative freedom to work on your hair in the way they want to.
 You never know; you might end up with something even better.

 You should always remember to check your color box, no matter what kind of dye you are using.
 Read all the ingredients and make sure that you know what you are applying to your hair.

-Hair color can be applied on both wet or dry hair; just the difference is in the kind of hair dye you are using.
+Hair color can be applied on both wet and dry hair; just the difference is in the kind of hair dye you are using.
 And even then, you should double-check the labels to make sure that there is no ammonia or peroxides in the formula.

 Also, make sure to only wash with a shampoo and don’t condition, as that will give you the best pigmentation.
-Getting your hair colored is something that everyone looks forward to, and everyone wants the process to be error free.
+Getting your hair colored is something that everyone looks forward to, and everyone wants the process to be error-free.
 So keep these tips in mind to get a smooth and gorgeous result.